hashicorp/terraform/website/docs/configuration/terraform.html.md

 }
 ```

-You are not required to set the `source` attribute for providers in the `hashicorp`.
-In
+You may omit the `source` attribute for providers in the `hashicorp` namespace.
-those cases, an optional, simplified syntax may be used:
+In those cases, an optional, simplified syntax may also be used:

 ```hcl
 terraform {